Yiin/reactive-proxy-state/README.md

 ### `watch<T>(source: WatchSource<T> | T, callback: (newValue: T, oldValue: T | undefined) => void, options?: WatchOptions)`

-Watches a specific reactive source (either a getter function, a direct reactive object/value created by `wrapState`, or a `ref`) and runs a callback when the source's value changes.
+Watches a specific reactive source (either a getter function, a direct reactive object/value created by `reactive`, or a `ref`) and runs a callback when the source's value changes.

 `WatchSource<T>`: A function that returns the value to watch, or a `ref`.
 `callback`: Function executed on change.
 Receives the new value and the old value.